Mid-November, just a couple weeks before the Thanksgiving holiday and State House recess, MCFL started tallying the signatures.

 Click on the name in the search results, then select follow.
 Now, you can either tweet at them, or send them a direct message.Read more

-The extremist law, S.1209/H.3320, originally to be heard by the Joint Committee on Public Health, has been moved to the Joint Committee on the Judiciary.
+The bill that would promote abortion at the expense of women's safety in Massachusetts, S.1209/H.3320 (the "R.O.E."
+Act), originally to be heard by the Joint Committee on Public Health, has been moved to the Joint Committee on the Judiciary.

 If confirmed by that committee in its current form, it will be passed on to the full legislature for a vote.